NanoWorks-Project/NanoWorks/src/Messaging/README.md

 If a consumer throws an exception while processing a message, a `TransportError` with the exception details will be published to the `NanoWorks.Errors` queue.

-If the message retry limit has not been exceeded, the message will be re-published to the queue and processed again.
+If the message retry limit has not been exceeded, the message will be published to the consumer's retry queue and processed again.

 ---